Dawit-Sh/Echoez/README.md

 # Echoez
-TUI Music Player Made in Bash
+TUI Music Player
+- [x] Bash
+- [x] Python
+- [=] Rust

 ## Features
-- **Simple and Lightweight**: EchoTune provides a minimalist user interface, perfect for quick and easy music playback without any bloat.
+- **Simple and Lightweight**: Echoez provides a minimalist user interface, perfect for quick and easy music playback without any bloat.
 - **Control Playback with Ease**: Use intuitive keyboard shortcuts to play/pause, skip to the next or previous track, and quit the player.
-- **Customizable Playlist**: EchoTune automatically scans your `~/Music` directory for MP3 files, allowing you to easily manage and update your playlist.
+- **Customizable Playlist**: Echoez automatically scans your `~/Music` directory for MP3 files, allowing you to easily manage and update your playlist.
-- **Efficient Resource Usage**: Built with Bash scripting and leveraging the power of `mpv`, EchoTune consumes minimal system resources while delivering smooth audio playback.
+- **Efficient Resource Usage**: Built with Bash scripting and leveraging the power of `mpv`, Echoez consumes minimal system resources while delivering smooth audio playback.

 ## Requirements
 - Linux operating system